 On April 26, 1906, the Seaboard Security Company began to advertise vacant lots for sale in their new plat in northeast Seattle.
 The first newspaper ad read,

 “LAKE SHORE VIEW VILLA TRACTS: MAKE MONEY by investing your monthly income in the HIGHEST CLASS SUMMER HOME property on the WEST SHORE at Lake Washington.
 Right in line of the growth of the city, with the finest boat service on the lake.
 Bound to increase very rapidly in value….Fine beach and view.
 Close in; just north of the University……”

 After having named their new plat “Lake Shore View,” the Seaboard Security realtors seemed to have second thoughts because thereafter, the area was referred to as “Villa Tracts,” and then LaVilla.
 The LaVilla name became more commonly used as can be seen on the census of 1910, city directory listings of residents at LaVilla Station and newspaper ads like the ones put in by George F. Petersen, seller of livestock.

 LaVilla: a fine view

 Even though LaVilla was technically not the name of the plat of land, gradually the LaVilla name took over and became recognized.
 This is probably due in large part to the railroad stop and to the dock at the same site.
 As of 1906 when Seaboard began advertising, there was literally no way to get to the property via a road.
 The only sense in which there was a road, was the cleared path of the right-of-way alongside the railroad tracks.

-Despite Seaboard’s claim that LaVilla was “just north of the University,” it actually was about five miles and was far outside the Seattle City Limits.
+Despite Seaboard’s claim that LaVilla was “just north of the University,” it actually was more than five miles and was far outside the Seattle City Limits.
 Sand Point Way NE and Lake City Way NE had not yet been put through, and there was no electricity or city water supply available in northeast Seattle outside the City Limits.